working-group-two/docs.wgtwo.com/docs/voicemail-how-to.md

 ### Token/credentials
 * You will need [credentials from Console](https://console.wgtwo.com/api-keys-redirect) to list voicemails for users on your platform.
-* Or you will have to get a personal token for just your subscription, if your operator provides this.

 ### Msisdn on platform to target
 * The code assumes you know which phone number (msisdn) you wish to get voicemails from.